NOISE & VIBRATION CLUSTER — Toronto, Etobicoke & GTA

 How can I tell tire noise from wheel bearing noise?

 The two most practical self-tests are the lane-change test and the tire rotation test.
-For the lane-change test: at highway speed, make a gentle drift to the left — if the hum increases, the right bearing is suspect (weight shifts left, unloading the right bearing).
-Drift gently to the right — if the hum increases, the left bearing is suspect.
-Tire noise typically does not respond significantly to gentle lateral weight transfer.
-For the tire rotation test: if the noise moves to a different corner after the tires are rotated, the source moved with the tire (tire cause).
-If it stays at the same corner, the source stayed put (bearing cause).
-Inspection is still needed to confirm either result.
+For the lane-change test: drift gently left at highway speed — if the hum increases, the right bearing is suspect.
+For the tire rotation test: if the noise moves to a different corner after rotation, the source moved with the tire.

 Can uneven tire wear sound like a bad wheel bearing?

-Yes — and this is the most common misdiagnosis in road noise complaints.
-Cupped tires (alternating high and low spots from worn shocks/struts) and feathered tires (sawtooth tread blocks from toe misalignment) both produce a speed-sensitive hum that closely mimics wheel bearing noise.
-Neither pattern is visible from a distance — cupping is felt as a wave pattern running your hand around the tread circumference; feathering is felt as a raised edge on one side of the tread blocks when you run your hand laterally across the tread.
+Yes — this is the most common misdiagnosis in road noise complaints.
+Cupped and feathered tires both produce a speed-sensitive hum that closely mimics wheel bearing noise.
+Neither pattern is visible from a distance.

 What does a bad wheel bearing actually sound like?

-Early bearing failure: a low continuous hum beginning around 50–60 km/h, rising proportionally with speed, often difficult to localize from inside the vehicle.
-The tone may be smoother than cupped tire noise.
-As failure progresses: the hum becomes a growl or roar, lane-change sensitivity becomes more pronounced, and in advanced failure a grinding or rumbling may be audible at lower speeds with vibration felt in the seat.
-Pothole impact loads on the 401, 427, and Gardiner in GTA ownership can accelerate bearing wear significantly below the mileage at which it would otherwise appear.
+Early bearing failure: a low continuous hum beginning around 50–60 km/h, rising with speed, difficult to localize.
+As failure progresses, the hum becomes a growl or roar, and in advanced failure, grinding audible at lower speeds with vibration in the seat.

 Is wheel bearing noise dangerous?

-Early bearing noise without hub play is typically not an immediate safety emergency — book within two to four weeks.
-A bearing with confirmed hub play, noise audible below 60 km/h, or grinding audible at city speed should be treated as a priority repair.
-In advanced failure, the bearing race can fracture and allow the wheel assembly to lose proper geometry; in extreme cases the wheel can detach.
-Driving long distances on a bearing with confirmed hub play is not recommended.
+Early bearing noise without hub play is typically not an immediate emergency — book within 2–4 weeks.
+A bearing with confirmed hub play or grinding at city speed should be treated as a priority repair.

 Can an alignment fix tire noise?

-Alignment corrects the angle at which tires contact the road and prevents further abnormal wear from developing — but it cannot reverse wear that has already occurred.
-A tire with significant feathering or cupping will continue to produce noise even after alignment is corrected.
-If tires have significant wear-pattern damage and less than 3–4 mm of tread remaining, replacement alongside alignment is the typical recommendation.
-If substantial tread remains and the wear is early-stage, alignment correction followed by reassessment at the next inspection may allow the tires to be retained.
+Alignment prevents further abnormal wear but cannot reverse wear already present.
+A tire with significant feathering or cupping continues to produce noise even after alignment is corrected.
+If tread has less than 3–4mm remaining, replacement alongside alignment is typical.

 Does Radman diagnose both tires and bearings?